centrifugal/centrifuge-csharp/README.md

 ## Command Batching

-The SDK automatically batches commands issued within a short time window (1ms) for improved network efficiency.
+The SDK automatically batches commands where possible for improved network efficiency.
 This is especially beneficial for HTTP-based transports.

-### How It Works
+- Commands are automatically batched with a 1ms delay window
+- Batches are flushed immediately when they exceed 15KB to prevent oversized requests
+- No configuration needed - batching is automatic

 When you issue multiple commands without awaiting them immediately, they are queued and sent together in a single batch: